-Attempted Hours must be ≤ MAX for declared program
+Attempted Hours must be \leq MAX for declared program

-A student's academic history will be considered when determining maximum timeframe for eligibility for financial assistance.
+A student's academic history including transfer hours applicable to declared major will be considered when determining maximum timeframe for eligibility for financial assistance.
 SAP Status "W" (warning) is assigned for students whose attempted hours are approaching 130% of declared program.
-Students reaching the 150% Maximum Time Frame are no longer eligible for financial assistance.
+Students reaching the 150% maximum time frame are no longer eligible for financial assistance.